 Roger has been church planting in northeast Brazil.
 His work began in the city of Maceio on the eastern coast.
 For 15 years, Roger planted multiple churches and trained pastors and church leaders to shepherd those local assemblies.
 These churches today are active and growing under the leadership of those national pastors.
 After much prayer and seeking the Lord, Roger moved his family and ministry of church planting to the city of Aracaju in 2019.
 He is currently seeking to replicate the kind of church planting and deep personal investment of training national pastors and leaders of these new assemblies.

-While serving, Roger earned degrees from Clarks Summit University, Northland University, and Piedmont University.
+While serving, Roger earned degrees from Clarks Summit University, Northland University, and Carolina University.
 This has opened opportunities to train future pastors around the globe.
 Roger has five children and one granddaughter.
 He continues to be supported on staff at Countryside as a church planting missionary.

 Missionary Pastor – Mexico

 Brian serves Countryside as a church-planting missionary pastor in Mexico.
 He and his wife Danyel have been at Countryside since 1993.
 Brian was called to serve as a Countryside pastor in 1998 and began church planting in Sinaloa, Mexico among the Mayo Indians the following year.
 Brian earned his bachelors degree in Pastoral Studies, his masters in Biblical Counseling from The Master’s College and Seminary, and is a certified Biblical counselor with the ACBC.
 The Warnes have two married children and 5 granddaughters.

 Philip grew up in western Nebraska and trusted Christ for his salvation at a young age.
 While in college, he was involved in various ministries at his local church and began to pursue ministry.
 In January 2020, Philip was brought on staff at Countryside as a pastoral resident to lead the student ministry.
 He was officially installed as a pastor of Countryside in May of 2021.
 Philip graduated from Cornerstone Bible Institute in 2012 and Calvary Bible College in 2016 with a degree in Biblical studies.
 It was during his time at Calvary that Philip met Stephanie (Dietzel) and started attending Countryside.
-Philip and Stephanie were married in 2016 and have one daughter, Juliet.
+Philip and Stephanie were married in 2016 and have two children.